RetroAbstract/rssguard/resources/docs/Documentation.md

 # 🔥 RSS Guard Documentation 🔥

-Welcome to RSS Guard documentation.
-You can find everything about the application right here.
+Welcome to the RSS Guard documentation.
+You can find everything to know about the application right here.

-There is a [Discord server](https://discord.gg/7xbVMPPNqH) for user communication.
+There is also a [Discord server](https://discord.gg/7xbVMPPNqH) for user communication.

 ## Table of Contents
 - [What is RSS Guard?](#wirss)